ulixee/platform/coming-soon/ROADMAP-Manager.md

 - Manage Miners: Remove Miner
 - Manage Miners: Configure Miner?

-- Manager should show the Argons paid out for a given Databox or Domain.
+- Manager should show the Argons paid out for a given Datastore or Domain.
-- Ability to calculate profits per Databox/Domain
+- Ability to calculate profits per Datastore/Domain